Older HP-UX Unix on PA-RISC

 Documentation

 Most of the documentation and references disappeared during the 2010s from the web.
 Much information has been gleaned from (slowly disappearing) USEnet postings from the 1980s and early 1990s in comp.sys.hp.hpux, especially for older versions of HP-UX.
-For a while now, archive.org has a growing list of HP-UX documentation.
+And archive.org has been a great resource with a growing list of HP-UX documentation.

 Release notes